lkiesow/python-feedgen/doc/user/introduction.rst

 -------
 License
 -------
-PodcastGenerator is licensed under the terms of both the FreeBSD license and the LGPLv3+.
+PodGen is licensed under the terms of both the FreeBSD license and the LGPLv3+.
 Choose the one which is more convenient for you.
 For more details, have a look at license.bsd and license.lgpl.